 People who are considering a tummy tuck desire a firmer abdomen with a smoother and trimmer look.
 The procedure can also improve weakened abdominal muscles.
 However, a tummy tuck is not a substitute for weight loss achieved by proper diet and regular exercise.

-Tummy tuck procedures are performed while you are under anesthesia.
+In St. Catharines, tummy tuck (abdominoplasty) procedures are performed while you are under anesthesia.
 Your surgeon makes a horizontal incision appropriately sized to the amount of skin to be removed.
 Once the weakened abdominal muscles are repaired, the surgeon pulls down the skin from your upper abdomen to your pubic hairline.
 The extra skin is trimmed away and sutures close the incision.

 Your plastic surgeon will advise about what expect after your surgery and your individual recovery.
 With a successful tummy tuck, you should have an abdomen that is in more proportion to the rest of your body.